umerfarooqlaghari/baltar-inc/README.md

-# baltar-inc
+# Baltar Inc. Monorepo
-This is a codebase for baltar-inc
+This is the root of the project.